-Next, sift the flour over the mixture.
+Next, sift the flour over the mixture and add the salt.
 Then, knead in a stand mixer or by hand for 10 minutes, until the dough is smooth and slightly sticky.
 Let it rise in a warm spot for 30 minutes.

 Divide the dough into 6 equally-sized pieces (I use a kitchen scale to weigh the dough to get pieces that are all the same size).
 Roll each piece into an 18-inch rope.
 Press the ends of each rope together to form a circle, then gently stretch the circle to form an oval.

 Brush the bagels with egg wash and sprinkle on the Everything Bagel Seasoning.
 Allow to rise in a warm spot for another 30 minutes then bake for 12-15 minutes.

 Jerusalem Bagels are best consumed the day they are made.
 Rip off a hunk and dip in good quality olive oil then sprinkle with zaatar seasoning.
 Or, you can slather in butter like a traditional New York-style bagel.